 All collected tarballs are listed briefly in the tarball table.
 For more information for a specific tarball, e.g. including checksums and the changelog, see the tarball list.
 Both sites contain download links to the tarballs.

 If you want to work with the code directly in a git repository, please have a look at live555-unofficial-git-archive.
-It’s a repository that contains all collected live555 tarballs.
+It’s a repository that contains all collected live555 tarballs as git tags and the tarballs since 2023 as a git commit history.

 $ git clone https://github.com/lengfeld/live555-unofficial-git-archive.git